-- 1 Following the positioning logic (see "Executing touch probe cycles" on page 318), the TNC positions the touch probe in rapid traverse (value from MP6150) to the starting point 1 of the first stud. - 2 Then the probe moves to the entered measuring height 1 and probes four points to find the center of the first stud.
-The touch probe moves on a circular arc between the touch points, each of which is offset by 90°. - 3 The touch probe returns to the clearance height and then to the starting point for probing 5 the second stud. - 4 The TNC moves the touch probe to the entered measuring height2 and probes four points to find the center of the second stud. - 5 Then the TNC returns the touch probe to the clearance height and performs the basic rotation.
+- 1 Following the positioning logic (see "Executing touch probe cycles" on page 330), the TNC positions the touch probe in rapid traverse (value from MP6150) to the starting point 1 of the first stud. - 2 Then the probe moves to the entered measuring height 1 and probes four points to find the center of the first stud.
+The touch probe moves on a circular arc between the touch points, each of which is offset by 90°. - 3 The touch probe returns to the clearance height and then positions the probe to starting point 5 of the second stud. - 4 The TNC moves the touch probe to the entered measuring height2 and probes four points to find the center of the second stud. - 5 Then the TNC returns the touch probe to the clearance height and performs the basic rotation.